NRCHKB/node-red-contrib-homekit-bridged/README.md

 Currently, there are two main and one conditional output port for homekit-service in node-red.

 1. onChange, is fired when a value has been changed, this is the most recommended to use for most cases.
-2. events, is fired every time a value has been set (even to the same value as before), it is used to capture repeated input like Television remote buttons.
+2. onSet, is fired every time a value has been set (even to the same value as before), it is used to capture repeated input like Television remote buttons.
 It also will be fired when user's app is polling data as `msg.hap.event='refresh'`
 3. camera snapshot, is enabled only for CameraController Service and is used to retrieve camera snapshot data